zaturnvalley/Portfolio/resume.md

 * Studied abroad in Heidelberg, Germany (2005 – 2006)

 PROJECTS

+Validation Service API June 2018
+* Built RESTful API using NodeJS, Express, PostgreSQL, Gcloud.
+This API creates and / or updates data depending on success of third party vendor project's async flow into existing API, and then uses a cron job to hit a GET route to return falsey unsuccessful orders in a 2 hour span.
+All falsey orders are then emailed out to customer support via Mailgun, guaranteeing Fantastapack no missing orders.

+Consignment Shop App Aug 2017
+* A C# App that can be used by consignment shops to run their business.
+Includes list of vendor, items, commission, etc. Link: https://github.com/zaturnvalley/IntermediateCSharpLessons/tree/master/ConsignmentShop

+Marvel Hero Explorer  Mar 2017 - Apr 2017
+* A Windows 10 App Marvel Hero App using C#, XAML, and the Marvel Hero API.
+Link: https://github.com/zaturnvalley/IntermediateCSharpLessons/tree/master/ConsignmentShop

 Consignment Shop App  Aug 2017
 * A C# App that can be used by consignment shops to run their business.
 Includes list of vendor, items, commission, etc. Link: https://github.com/zaturnvalley/IntermediateCSharpLessons/tree/master/ConsignmentShop